CsabaConsulting/fab_circular_menu_plus/README.md

 ## Customize

-You can customize the widget appareance using the following properties:
+You can customize the widget appearance using the following properties:

 | Property  | Description | Default |
 |----------|-------------|---------|